pe8ter/rand-port/README.md

 # rand-port

-Find a random open port on localhost
+Find a random available port on localhost

 ## Usage